Definition and Examples of Corporate Social Responsibility

 - We will seek appropriate disclosure on ESG issues by the entities in which we invest.

 - We will promote acceptance and implementation of the Principles within the investment industry.

 - We will work together to enhance our effectiveness in implementing the Principles.

 - We will each report on our activities and progress toward implementing the Principles.

-Babson College's Lewis Institute for Social Innovation and IO Sustainability.
-"Project ROI: Defining the Competitive and Financial Advantages of Corporate Responsibility and Sustainability," Accessed Oct.
-4, 2019.
+Babson College.
+"Project ROI: Defining the Competitive and Financial Advantages of Corporate Responsibility and Sustainability," Page 3.
+Accessed Jan.
+3, 2022.